MysticalDawn/3D-Printer-Error-Detection-Final/README.md

 - **Model Training & Evaluation**: Train the ARCNN model on the preprocessed dataset and evaluate its performance using metrics such as accuracy, precision, recall, and F1 score.
 - **Prediction & Visualization**: Make predictions on new nozzle images and visualize model performance with metrics and confusion matrices.

+## Dataset
+** The dataset can be found here: https://www.kaggle.com/competitions/early-detection-of-3d-printing-issues/ ** It consistes of around 12Gb of images from a nozzle camera with some having extrusion and others none.

 ## Main Code File

 - **`ARCNN.ipynb`**: This Jupyter notebook contains all the necessary code for preprocessing, model training, evaluation, and prediction.
 It is structured as follows: